protontypes/open-sustainable-technology/README.md

 - [CoopCycle](https://github.com/coopcycle/coopcycle-web) - A self-hosted platform to order meals in your neighborhood and get them delivered by bike couriers.
 - [EVNotify](https://github.com/EVNotify/EVNotify) - Allows you to monitor your electric vehicle and let you notify when the specified preset state of charge has been achieved.
 - [icare](https://github.com/diowa/icare) - An open source carpooling platform used as a basis for our commercial product Company Carpool.
-- [Carpoolear](https://github.com/STS-Rosario/carpoolear) - Is the first Argentine Facebook app that allow the users of this social network share car trips with other users.
+- [Carpoolear](https://github.com/STS-Rosario/carpoolear) - The first Argentine Facebook app that allows the users of this social network to share car trips with other users.
 - [UTD19](https://utd19.ethz.ch/) - Largest multi-city traffic dataset publicly available.
 - [OpenEVSE](https://github.com/lincomatic/open_evse) - Firmware for OpenEVSE: Open Source Hardware J1772 Electric Vehicle Supply Equipment.
 - [OpenEVSE WiFi gateway](https://github.com/OpenEVSE/ESP8266_WiFi_v2.x) - Uses an ESP8266 (ESP-12) which communicates with the OpenEVSE controller via serial utilizing the existing RAPI API serial interface.